WWBN/AVideo/README.md

 - MySQL 5.0+
 - Apache web server 2.x (with mod_rewrite enabled)

+# Version 4.8
+- Add preferred videos that will randomly appear on first page

 # Version 4.7
 - Add Channels Browser
 - Add User about field, to be used in their channels